Robotics Engineering & Applications (Coursera)

 Northwestern University

-Modern Robotics, Course 5: Robot Manipulation and Wheeled Mobile Robots (Coursera)
+Modern Robotics, Course 2: Robot Kinematics (Coursera)

 Do you want to know how robots work?
 Are you interested in robotics as a career?
 Are you willing to invest the effort to learn fundamental mathematical modeling techniques that are used in all subfields of robotics?
 If so, then the "Modern Robotics: Mechanics, Planning, and Control" specialization may be for you.
 This specialization, consisting of six short courses, is serious preparation for serious students who hope to work in the field of robotics or to undertake advanced study.
 It is not a sampler.